shobana47/shobana47/README.md

 ---

-👋 About Me
+## 👋 About Me

-I'm Shobana G, an aspiring AI & ML Engineer passionate about building practical and impactful software solutions.

-🎓 CSE (AI & ML) student
+🎓 CSE (AI & ML) student <br>
-💻 Interested in AI/ML, Java, and Data Analytics
+💻 Interested in AI/ML, Java, and Data Analytics <br>
-🤖 Exploring Generative AI, LLMs, RAG, and AI Agents
+🤖 Exploring Generative AI, LLMs, RAG, and AI Agents <br>
-🚀 Enjoy building real-world projects and learning new technologies
+🚀 Passionate about building real-world projects and learning new technologies

 ---
-## 🌐 Connect With Me
+# 🌐 Connect With Me

 <p align="left">
   <a href="https://linkedin.com/in/shobana-g-tech">